ismamz/Sticky.framerfx/README.md

 ### Notes

+* You can use code overrides to apply effects based on scroll position.
 * You can set a `offset` parameter to each sticky element.
 * You can set multiple `StickyElement` within scroll content frame.
 * It works with `StickyElement` nested on other elements.